 If a port authority has to prepare consolidated financial statements, a director or officer of a controlled entity must give the port authority all information requested that is necessary to prepare the consolidated financial statements and the notes to those statements.

-[Clause 19 inserted in Gazette 4 Mar 2003 p.
+[Clause 19 inserted: Gazette 4 Mar 2003 p.
 717-18.]

 20. Auditor General’s power to obtain information from controlled entity (cf. Corporations Act s.
 323A)